z0sun/Deployment6/README.md

 ## Step #3 Github/Git to repo
 (In this step some of my commits were made in the remote repository first.)

 GitHub is like our digital locker, where we store and showcase all our project goodies.
 Git?
 That's the trusty toolkit we use to keep track of changes and make them if necessary.
 As for the repository, it's our project folder within that locker, neatly organizing all our Banking app's files and history.
 Together, they make teaming up on projects and tracking our work easier.
-Cloning our repository allowed us to make updates to both our infrastructure files as well as all the files necessary to build our infrastructure and application.
+Cloning our repository to our local machine allowed us to make updates to both our infrastructure files as well as all the files necessary to build our infrastructure and application (app.py, database.py, load_data.py) in one place.

 *GIT Jenkins Infrastructure*
 ```